-As of 2012, the county was designated as a non-attainment area for the state particulate matter (PM{10}) standard.
-Mono Basin and Mammoth Lakes are also designated as non-attainment areas for the national particulate matter (PM{10}) standard.
-Particulate matter (PM{10}) in the Mono Basin results primarily from dust from the exposed lakebed of Mono Lake; levels are higher on the north shore of Mono Lake than in Lee Vining due to the prevailing wind conditions.
-PM{10} in Mammoth Lakes is a result primarily of wood burning and re-suspended road cinders during the winter.
+As of 2012, the county was designated as a non-attainment area for the state particulate matter ( $PM{10}$ ) standard.
+The Mono Basin is also designated a non-attainment area for the national particulate matter ( $PM{10}$ ) standard.
+Particulate matter ( $PM{10}$ ) in the Mono Basin results primarily from dust from the exposed lakebed of Mono Lake; levels are higher on the north shore of Mono Lake than in Lee Vining due to the prevailing wind conditions.